Phlebotomy Classes in Virginia with School Information

 Rappahannock Community College

 Rappahannock Community College was founded in 1969 and operates two campuses in the Northern Neck and Middle Peninsula areas of Virginia.
-The college awards certificates and associate degrees in nearly 15 fields of study.
+The college awards associate degrees in over 15 fields of study.
 It also awards certificates in nearly 20 career studies areas, including phlebotomy.

 Phlebotomy Career Studies Certificate